Jean-Bertrand Aristide: Post-exile (2011–present)

 After Aristide returned to Haiti in 2011, he abstained from political involvement.
 On 12 September 2014, Aristide was ordered under house arrest by Judge Lamarre Belzaire while under a corruption investigation.
 Aristide's lawyers and supporters of Fanmi Lavalas questioned the legality of the judge's order under Haitian law as well as the judge's impartiality.

+He has primarily focused on activities related to his foundation and university since his return from exile.
 In late 2016, Aristide, for the first time in many years, returned to electioneering, touring the country to promote Fanmi Lavalas candidates; the election results (decried by his party as illegitimate) returned to power right-wing forces in the country, with only a 20% voter turnout.
+In June 2021, Aristide tested positive for COVID-19 and sought permission from government to travel to Cuba for treatment.
+He fully recovered and returned to Haiti in July 2021.

+Aristide and Fanmi Lavalas have been deeply involved in the Haitian political crisis.
+In the fall of 2024, Aristide met with acting prime minister Garry Conille, shortly before he was replaced by Alix Didier Fils-Aimé, and spoke in favor of the prime minister's office coexisting with the Transitional Presidential Council.
+Leslie Voltaire, Aristide's former chief of staff, became the chairman of the council in 2024.
+On 21–22 February 2026, after the mandate of the Transitional Presidential Council expired earlier than month, Fanmi Lavalas signed the "National Pact for Stability and the Organization of Elections" to support the government of acting prime minister Fils-Aimé.

 Accomplishments

 Under president Aristide's leadership, the Haitian government implemented many major reforms.
 These included greatly increasing access to health care and education for the general population, increasing adult literacy and protections for those accused of crimes, improving training for judges, prohibiting human trafficking, disbanding the Haitian military, establishing an improved climate for human rights and civil liberties, doubling the minimum wage, instituting land reform and assistance to small farmers, providing boat construction training to fishermen, establishing a food distribution network to provide low cost food to the poor at below market prices, building low-cost housing, and reducing government corruption.

+As of 2024, according to the Quincy Institute for Responsible Statecraft, "Haiti has never recovered the level of democracy it had before Aristide’s departure."
+Since the end of his presidency, there has only been one transition of power from an elected president to another, in 2011.